continuwuity/continuwuity/docs/deploying/docker.md

 OCI images, not Docker images, and works with other container software.

-The OCI images are OS-less with only a very minimal environment of the `tini` init system, CA certificates, and the conduwuit binary.
+The OCI images are OS-less with only a very minimal environment of the `tini` init system, CA certificates, and the Continuwuity binary.
 This does mean there is not a shell, but in theory you can get a shell by adding the necessary layers to the layered image.
 However it's very unlikely you will need a shell for any real troubleshooting.

-The flake file for the OCI image definition is at [`nix/pkgs/oci-image/default.nix`][oci-image-def].

 To build an OCI image using Nix, the following outputs can be built:
 - `nix build -L .#oci-image` (default features, x86_64 glibc)